 One of my readers emailed me, saying she only visited because of my recommendations…And then she told me about her disappointment.
 She indirectly asked whether I had photoshopped my images.
 So, I emailed back and forth with her.
 I was heartbroken because I just do minor edits and do not want to make big changes that make a place look how it isn’t.

 So, what happened?
 After some research, I found out about a big storm – with winds of more than 200km/h – that destroyed many forests.

-Many trees were cut, which apparently caused many destruction and serious consequences for its ecosystem.
+Many trees were cut, which apparently caused much destruction and serious consequences for its ecosystem.